marcoromanelli-github/docs/software/virtual-env.md

    python3 -m venv research1
    ```

-5. Ensure the environment is created:
+5. Check if the environment was created:
    ```
    ls
    ```